probablyskela/periodic-queue-bot/CONTRIBUTING.md

     6. Documentation branches: `docs/<branch-name>`
     7. General branches: `gen/<branch-name>`

+Start commit message with upper case and try to keep them as descriptive as possible.

 Current tasks:
 * Consider using APScheduler instead of Celery.
 * Allow modifying event parameters without overwriting other settings.